Charles, Cardinal de Bourbon (born 1523): Treaty of Nemours

-The ligue leaders began to seize much of the north and east of the country from their respective powerbases in Bourgogne and Normandie.
+The League leaders began to seize much of the north and east of the country from their respective powerbases in Burgundy and Normandy.
 With many cities falling under their authority, the aged Cardinal was moved to Reims, the traditional site of royal coronations.
 The king wrote to Bourbon on 16 March speaking of him as a second father and asking for advice for how he should proceed.
 On 21 March, Guise promulgated the Manifesto of Péronne, in which he explained why Cardinal Bourbon and many of the peers of France had rejected the possibility of a Navarre succession.
-In addition to the religious warnings of persecuted Catholics under a Navarre government, all taxes introduced since the reign of Charles IX were to be abolished, and estates general meetings were to become triennial.
+In addition to the religious warnings of persecuted Catholics under a Navarre government, all taxes introduced since the reign of Charles IX were to be abolished, and Estates General meetings were to become triennial.
 Much of the manifesto was devoted to lambasting the regime for its tolerance of Protestantism in the prior decade.
-In hopes of defending himself from Protestant accusations that he planned to make himself king, Guise instructed his cousin the duke of Elbeuf to conduct Bourbon to Péronne, birthplace of the first Catholic ligue in 1576.
-In April Catherine met with Guise and Bourbon to negotiate, having brought them to the table with threats of negotiations with Navarre.
+In hopes of defending himself from Protestant accusations that he planned to make himself king, Guise instructed his cousin the Duke of Elbeuf to conduct Bourbon to Péronne, birthplace of the first Catholic League in 1576.
+In April Catherine met with Guise and Bourbon to negotiate, having brought them to the table with threats of negotiations with Henry of Navarre.
 Bourbon was excited to hear the king was willing to outlaw 'heresy', but stressed that it was necessary to go further and actually remove 'heresy' from France.
-They met again a little while later, now Bourbon and Guise demanded surety towns, with Bourbon flying into a rage when Catherine hesitated on this point, arguing fiercely that these towns were not for the ligue but to protect Catholicism.
+They met again a little while later, now Bourbon and Guise demanded surety towns, with Bourbon flying into a rage when Catherine hesitated on this point, arguing fiercely that these towns were not for the League but to protect Catholicism.
 Catherine retorted that the kings offer should be good enough for them, causing both to walk out of the meeting.
-With the ligue military increasingly consolidating and the king having been little able to oppose it, he was forced to sign the ligue friendly Treaty of Nemours in July 1585, in which Navarre was excluded from the succession, thus making Bourbon the heir, and the ligue was granted 'surety' towns to ensure his compliance.
+With the League military increasingly consolidating and the king having been little able to oppose it, he was forced to sign the League friendly Treaty of Nemours in July 1585, in which Navarre was excluded from the succession, thus making Bourbon the heir, and the League was granted 'surety' towns to ensure his compliance.
 The surety town of Soissons was granted to Bourbon specifically.